Skip to main content

 Rights And Responsibilities

 In New Jersey, cyclists have specific rights and responsibilities that are designed to ensure their safety and the safety of others.
-Reach out to a New Jersey bicycle accident lawyer from the Law Offices of David A. DiBrigida to learn more.
+Reach out to our firm to learn more.

 Sharing the Road

 Cyclists have the right to use public roads just like any other vehicle, and motorists must respect their space.
-It’s crucial for both cyclists and drivers to exercise patience and share the road.
+Both cyclists and drivers must exercise patience and share the road.

 Avoiding the Door Zone